California Fitness

-The first California Fitness club was established in 1996 in the business district of Hong Kong near Lan Kwai Fong.
+California Fitness was a fitness company based in Hong Kong.
+It opened its first club in 1996 at the business district of Hong Kong near Lan Kwai Fong.
 There were 16 clubs in Hong Kong, Singapore and China.
 California Fitness was acquired in 1999 by 24 Hour Fitness Worldwide, which sold it to the Ansa Group in 2012.

 California Fitness was the trading name of JV Fitness; it was the second largest gym operator in Hong Kong with nine locations.